What causes wrinkles?

 Facial muscle contractions

-Lines between the eyebrows (frown lines) and lines jutting from the corner of the eyes (crow's feet) are believed to develop because of small muscle contractions.
+Lines on the forehead, between the eyebrows (frown lines), and lines jutting from the corner of the eyes (crow's feet) are believed to develop because of small muscle contractions.
 Smiling, frowning, squinting and other habitual facial expressions cause these wrinkles to become more prominent.
 Over time, the expressions coupled with gravity contribute to the formation of jowls and drooping eyelids.

 Excessive exposure to ultraviolet radiation (too much sun) can result in premature aging of the skin.
 Premature aging of the skin is called photoaging.
 The ultraviolet sunrays that cause photoaging damage collagen fibers and cause the excessive production of abnormal elastin.
 When ultraviolet light damages skin tissue, an enzyme called metalloproteinase is produced.
 This enzyme creates and reforms collagen.
 During the process, however, some healthy collagen fibers are damaged, resulting in a disorganized formation of fibers called solar elastosis.
-Wrinkles develop when the rebuilding process occurs over and over.
+Wrinkles develop when the rebuilding process occurs over and over, less efficiently each time.

-Healthy skin perpetually regenerates.
+Healthy skin constantly regenerates.
 While old collagen is broken down and removed, new collagen is produced.
 Researchers have found that smoke causes a marked reduction in the production of new collagen.
-A lack of new collagen results in the development of wrinkles.
+Decreased collagen results in the development of wrinkles.

 What are the treatment options for wrinkles?

 There are numerous over-the-counter treatment options for wrinkles.
 Removing skin layers to reduce wrinkles or irregular depressions is an effective way to regain smoother, more youthful looking skin.
 Dermabrasion (sanding layers away) and chemical peels (dissolving skin away) are two of the traditional methods used in skin resurfacing.
-Laser skin resurfacing with an erbium or carbon dioxide laser, nonablative laser procedures, filler substances and Botox injections are the latest techniques developed to repair prematurely aging skin and wrinkles.
+Laser skin resurfacing with an erbium or carbon dioxide laser rejuvenates skin by stimulating the body’s repair mechanisms.
+Other nonablative laser procedures work by heating the skin to stimulate the production of collagen.
+Replacing loss of subcutaneous fat or bone volume with fillers and softening muscle contractions with toxin injections are the latest techniques developed to repair prematurely aging skin and wrinkles.

 If you are considering treatment for your wrinkles, ask your doctor which procedure is right for you.
 There is no replacement for your doctor's professional advice.
 Each person has his or her own individual needs; similarly, each procedure fulfills its own specific need.